 If you don't have a partner, you can do this drill against a wall or your garage door.
-Once you…Continue
+Once you are proficient with your hand, then do it with a racquet,…Continue

 They succeed unless there is a difficult situation.…

 I have tested, for decades, an interesting experiment that has proven helpful to a lot of players, from amateurs to pros.
-Rather than trying to position your body at a certain distance from the ball, track the ball with…Continue
+Rather than trying to position your body at a certain distance from the ball, track the ball with your playing hand or hands as if you were trying to catch…Continue